 CASES IN WHICH THIS RETINAL IMAGING IS NEEDED:

-Through this technique, ophthalmologist can see different diseases and pathologies in the eye most important area.
+Through the retinal camera and imaging, ophthalmologist can see different diseases and pathologies in the eye most important area.
 Here is possible to see blood vessels, the retina, and the optic nerve, three essential elements not only for the vision but as structures which alterations can be fundamental to diagnose different eye diseases.